Compic360/NovaC/README.md

 includes the NovaC language and the COMET transcomplier

-+ an automatic compilation using GCC is currently in developement

-NovaC language was a language I made for fun.
+NovaC language is a language I made for fun.
-It is basically C but easier to read.
+It is basically C but its more of a markdown style language that is easier to write and read.
+Insted of the curly bracket language C is, this language uses dashes in body formatting.

+# The basics

+NovaC is a language very similar to C.
+If you know C, this language will be easy to use.

+NovaC uses the same (or, at least very similar) :
+-Syntax
+-Logic
+-Constucts

+The file extension NovaC uses is .rc (Readable C)

 Each line has a prefix;
 - / for a basic command (e.g. /return 0; , /printf ("Hello world!); )
 - | for a comment (e.g. | fix this later , | This prints hello world )